-- a) The full Rules for all Shell Eco-marathon 2017 events are comprised of the Shell Eco-marathon Official Rules 2017 Chapter I, hereinafter referred to as "Official Rules" (this document) and the specific Chapter II of the region or location where Shell Eco-marathon takes place, which can be downloaded from the 'For Participants' section of the Shell Eco-marathon website once available. - b) It is the responsibility of every participating team to ensure the full Rules are read and understood.
-In order to highlight rule changes and aid the understanding of frequently misunderstood rules several tools have been used in this document: - i.
-Text set in red indicates a change/addition/amendment to the previous year's Rules. - ii.
-Text set in italic indicates a note or explanation of the rule above to aid its understanding. - c) Links are used throughout this document to improve navigation. - d) Hyperlinks to Tech Tips videos are used throughout this document to explain certain rules and illustrate acceptable and non-acceptable solutions. - e) In this document functions and roles are defined as follows: - f) 'Organisers' the specific Shell company that organises the Shell Eco-marathon event in a particular region as named in Chapter II, and all persons acting on its behalf. - g) 'Team' group of individuals with a team name and one vehicle that has been accepted for entry to the Shell Eco-marathon competition. - h) 'Participant' member of a Team. - i) 'Team Manager' a Participant that has been appointed on the event registration document as single focal point for his/her team towards the Organisers. - j) 'Faculty Advisor' a professional staff member of the educational institute which the Team represents. - k) 'Race Director' person appointed by the Organisers, who is responsible for managing and sanctioning all on-track activities. - 1) 'Track Marshall' person appointed by the Race Director to act on his/her behalf, in particular to ensure on-track safety and observe on-track rule compliance. - m) 'Fuel Marshall' person appointed by the Organisers, works as member of the technical team and supervises fuelling activities in line with the requirements of these rules. - n) 'Technical Director' person appointed by the Organisers, who is responsible for ensuring the technical standards and integrity of the Shell Eco-marathon competition.
+- a) The rules for Shell Eco-marathon 2019 events can be downloaded from the Shell Eco-marathon website.
+They comprise of: - i.
+Chapter I the Shell Eco-marathon 2019 Official Rules (referred to as "Official Rules" in this document). - ii.
+Chapter II Rules of the specific location where Shell Eco-marathon takes place. - iii.
+Chapter III Specific rules for the Shell Eco-marathon Drivers' World Championship, which is for UrbanConcept cars only. - iv.
+Chapter IV Rules for the Autonomous UrbanConcept competition. - b) It is the responsibility of participating teams to read and understand the Official Rules.
+To highlight rule changes and aid the understanding of frequently misunderstood rules: - i.
+Red text indicates a change, addition, or amendment to the previous year's Official Rules. - ii.
+Italic text is explanation of a rule for better understanding. - c) Links are used throughout this document for navigation. - d) New Tech Tips videos will be developed to explain specific rules and illustrate acceptable solutions.
+Links to these videos will be available from the Shell Eco-marathon participant's webpage. - e) In this document functions and roles are defined as follows: - i.
+'Organisers' the specific Shell company that organises the Shell Eco-marathon event in a region stated in Chapter II, and all persons acting on its behalf. - ii.
+'Team' group of individuals with a team name and one vehicle that has been accepted for entry to the Shell Eco-marathon competition. - iii.
+'Participant' member of a Team. - iv.
+'Team Manager' a Participant that has been appointed on the event registration document as a single focal point for his/her team for the Organisers. - v.
+'Faculty Advisor' a professional staff member of the educational institute which the Team represents. - vi.
+'Race Director' person appointed by the Organisers, who is responsible for managing and sanctioning all on-track activities. - vii.
+'Track Marshal' person appointed by the Race Director to act on his/her behalf, to ensure on-track safety and observe on-track rule compliance. - viii.
+'Technical Director' person appointed by the Organisers, who is responsible for managing and ensuring the technical standards and integrity of the Shell Eco-marathon competition. - f) Any decision by the Organisers is final, independent of whether it is explicitly identified in Chapter I or not.

-Article 1: ACCEPTANCE
+ARTICLE 1: ACCEPTANCE